EOSIO/eosio-webauthn-example-app/README.md

 * Use `EOSIO/eosio.cdt` to build `EOSIO/eosio.contracts` branch `v1.7.0-rc1`

 ### Create a wallet, or unlock existing:

-**Note** If using the Docker setup, only the account creation and token transfers must be done.
-All other steps are handled in the `setup` script.

 Use `$ cleos wallet create` or `$ cleos wallet unlock`